Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

-# 1. Install Software in a Linux Distribution
+# 1.1 Application Management in Linux Using APT and Sudo

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.